arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 description: 'Learn some Python fundamentals that will help you create MicroPython scripts.'
 ---

-We ended last chapter by running the `print('Hello world!')` command, to make sure our setup was working properly.
+We ended last chapter by making **a light blink**, to make sure our setup was working properly.
 In this chapter, we will take you through some useful Python syntax that will be of help when you are creating MicroPython scripts.

 ***In this chapter we will cover a small part of the Python programming language.
 This will help you to better understand the rest of the course.
 If you are familiar with Python, this chapter is not a requirement.***